-I hope you’ll enjoy trying some of these fun painting activities with your child.
+I hope you’ll enjoy trying some of these fun painting activities with your toddlers and preschoolers.

-Look around the house.
+Look around the house or classroom.
 Your eyes may land on another type of interesting tool that could be used with paints and papers for creative and colourful fun!

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!